Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

   python3 server.py
 ```

-- There are simple and normal URL routings in `server.py` file and `stylize` in `infer.py` does the inference work.
+- There are simple and normal URL routings in `server.py` file and `stylize` in `infer.py` for inference work.
 Its result is obtained inside the `stylize` function through interacting with the HTTP and Triton server.
 ```python
 def stylize(content_path, output_path, style='udnie'):
     triton_client = httpclient.InferenceServerClient(url='127.0.0.1:8000')